Concrete is a hard and durable material but has a boring look. To improve its appearance, you can install vinyl planks over it. So, how to do it?

 Type of Underlayments To Use on Concrete:

 You must use a waterproof underlayment that is at least 1mm thick under vinyl flooring.
 The underlayment must provide good soundproofing, comfort, and insulation.

 However, you don’t need underlayment for luxury vinyl planks (LVP).
 These planks are designed with a pre-attached underlayment, so you don’t need to add an extra one.

 Here are the types of underlayment that you can use on concrete:

 Foam or Standard Underlayment

-Foam underlayment is the most common type of underlayment for vinyl plank flooring.
+Foam underlayment is the most common type of underlayment for vinyl planks.
 The underlayment is made from 100% commercial foam padding.

 Several layers of foam padding are engineered and pressed together to form the foam underlayment.
 Foam underlayment is usually between 1mm and 3mm thick.

 For concrete surfaces, use waterproof foam underlayment sealed with a waterproof topcoat (such as Polypropylene).
 That’s because a regular foam underlayment is water soluble and can’t protect floors from water.